“Imagination is the only weapon in the war against reality.”

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Bill Hunter is a Principal in Fish & Richardson’s Southern California office, where he has served as the office’s Patent Group Leader for the last 10 years.
+Bill Hunter is a principal in the Southern California office of Fish & Richardson P.C., where he has served as the office’s patent group leader for the last 10 years.